Colonial Theatre (Boston): Recent history

 In the 1990s, Colonial president Jon Platt led a renovation of the Colonial.
 In 1998, Platt sold his Boston theater interests to SFX Entertainment (now Live Nation).
 In 2003, Emerson College leased the building with an option to purchase it.

 In 2006, Emerson invoked its purchase option with the intent of using the upper floors for dormitories.
 In 2008, Key Brand Entertainment purchased most of Live Nation's theatrical assets, including its lease on the Colonial Theatre.
 When KBE's lease ended, the Citi Performing Arts Center assumed operation of the venue and continued booking in partnership with KBE.

 Through the succession of operators until 2015, the Colonial Theater housed Pre-Broadway shows and was often the first stop for national tours of Broadway shows.
 Because of its size, the Colonial can often host highly technical musicals that the smaller houses, such as the Shubert and the Wilbur Theatres, cannot accommodate.
-The Colonial has also played host to much larger shows such as Les Misérables, but after the renovation of the newly restored Opera House, some of its typical shows performed elsewhere.
+The Colonial has also played host to much larger shows such as Les Misérables, but after the renovation of the newly restored Boston Opera House, some of its typical shows performed elsewhere.
 Nonetheless, the Colonial continued to be a testing ground for Broadway-bound shows.

 When the Citi lease ended October 15, 2015, Emerson College closed the Colonial to evaluate the use of the structure.
 Later, the school announced plans to convert the theatre space into a dining hall.
-After protests from faculty, alumni, historians and theatrical personnel, and over 7,000 signatures on a Change.org petition, including playwright/composer Stephen Sondheim and New York Times theatre critic, Frank Rich, Emerson President M. Lee Pelton announced March 3, 2016, that the college would instead renovate another building into a dining hall and gathering area and seek to bring live performances back to the Colonial.
+After protests from faculty, alumni, historians and theatrical personnel, and over 7,000 signatures on a Change.org petition, including playwright/composer Stephen Sondheim and New York Times theatre critic, Frank Rich, Emerson President M. Lee Pelton announced on March 3, 2016, that the college would instead renovate another building into a dining hall and gathering area and seek to bring live performances back to the Colonial.

 In September 2016, Emerson College administration announced it was considering plans from various outside groups to reopen the theater.
 One of the proposals was from a local consortium, which included Live Nation, the Boston Lyric Opera, Broadway in Boston, and Celebrity Series of Boston with the consortium bringing Broadway shows, musical acts, opera, and more to the theater.
 There were also proposals internally from the college and from SMG, a Pennsylvania-based venue management group.